Resistor10k1/santa-challenge/README.md

 ## Code

 All code is written in C++.
-For a detailed code documentation refer to this [Link](doc/doxygen/html/index.html).
+For a detailed code documentation refer to this [Link](doxygen/html/index.html).

 ## Some other ideas

-In general, just find 'a' solution and then try to imporve it with local improvements such as *k-opt Neighbourhood*, *Randomized Local Search* or *Simulated Annealing*.
+In general, just find 'a' solution and then try to improve it with local improvements such as *k-opt Neighbourhood*, *Randomized Local Search* or *Simulated Annealing*.

 ### How to find 'a' solution